Resistance Records

-Resistance Records was a Canadian record label owned by Resistance LLC which was closely connected to the organization National Alliance.
+Resistance Records is a Canadian record label owned by Resistance LLC which was closely connected to the organization National Alliance.
 It produced and sold music by neo-Nazi and white separatist musicians, primarily through its website.
 Advertising itself as "The Soundtrack for White Revolution", Resistance LLC also published a magazine called Resistance, with Erich Gliebe becoming the editor in 1999.
 The label is listed as a hate group by the Southern Poverty Law Center.
 As of 2011, the label was headquartered in Lufkin, Texas, US.